-Year 1 Optical Sciences September enrollment has 6 students, who are expected to enroll in year 2 this September.
-Year 2 has 3 graduates who are expected to challenge NACOR this year.
-Year 1 Advanced Practice (Contact Lens Fitters) program now takes only one year to complete; 1 person completed the program and will challenging licensing exams [NACOR].
+Year 1 Optical Sciences September enrollment had 2 students, and Jan intake has 2... all of whom are expected to enroll in year 2 this September.
+Year 2 has 4 graduates who are expected to challenge NACOR this year.
+Also we have 2 enrolled in the Advanced Practice (Contact Lens Fitters) program which now takes only one year to complete.
+[NACOR].